-This patient had had symptoms for a long time, but was very busy with work and did not have a work up suggested by his doctors for the kidney stones.
+This patient had symptoms for a long time, but was very busy with work and did not have a workup suggested by his doctors for the kidney stones.
 His symptoms became severe enough to force him to go to the emergency room where he had the proper tests done to diagnoses him with hyperparathyroidism.
 He was hydrated and kept in the hospital until his kidney function returned to normal.
-He was then seen at the CENTER and had an ultrasound again by Dr. Larian for planning surgery.
+He was then seen at the CENTER and had an ultrasound again by Dr. Larian to plan for the surgery.

 Case Study 2